PPCFT/NSRL2TXT/README.md

 **Summary for Non-Technical Users:**

 - You start by exporting your database to a text file using a Python script.
-- Next, you clean up your data by sorting it and removing duplicates, ensuring you have a tidy list.
 - Finally, you can extract specific information (like MD5 hashes) from an XML report and save it as a simple list for further use.

 Each step uses command-line tools, which are standard utilities on most Unix-like systems.
 If you are new to the command line or working on Windows, you may need to install additional tools or seek help with the setup.
 The instructions provided are designed to automate repetitive tasks and ensure data accuracy throughout your workflow.